 Ear Wax Buildup

-If cerumen (more commonly known as ear wax) accumulates in your ear canal, it can diminish your ability to hear.
-Your auditory system may overcompensate for the loss, fabricating noises that do not exist.
+Cerumen (more commonly known as ear wax) protects your ear canal and eardrum by slowing the growth of bacteria.
+While it clears out naturally for most people, some ears become blocked more easily.
+When ear wax accumulates, it can diminish your ability to hear.
+The auditory system may overcompensate for the loss and fabricate noises that do not exist.
 Your audiologist can safely remove the buildup, and in most cases, this will immediately alleviate your tinnitus.
-However, sometimes ear wax buildup causes permanent damage, resulting in chronic tinnitus.
+However, ear wax buildup left untreated can cause permanent damage, resulting in chronic tinnitus.

 Ear wax is not the only obstruction in the middle ear that can increase pressure in the inner ear, producing tinnitus.
 Other examples include dirt, foreign objects, and loose hair from the ear canal.